lepitaxa/lepitaxa.github.io/README.md

 ### LEPITAXA

-To-do:
-- Upload all data to the repository
-- Write the Readme
-- Test everything
+To-do: Write a proper README for this project!